Trauma therapy + EMDR for adults and couples in Virginia

 EMDR can be offered in weekly sessions or in a focused intensive format.
 Intensives are ideal if you’re feeling stuck, want to make meaningful progress quickly, or have a specific issue you’re ready to address.
 You can learn more about my EMDR intensive offerings here.

-• I reserve a small number of reduced-fee spots for those with financial need, which may have a waitlist.
-Please reach out via email (ashley@gibsontherapy.com) for more information.
+I reserve a limited number of reduced-fee spots for those with financial need; please email me to learn more, as there may be a waitlist.

 Click Schedule an Appointment to get started, or choose Send a Message if you’d prefer to reach out directly.
 I look forward to hearing from you!